Ring of Champions

 The following season he became a regular member of the reserve grade team - with whom he won the 1971 Premiership - following a shift to the wing, before being promoted to make his first-grade debut against Parramatta.

-Season 1974 proved to be Anderson's breakout year; breaking the Club's record for most tries in a season with 16, making his representative debuts for City Seconds and NSW before playing in the Grand Final against Eastern Suburbs.
+Season 1974 proved to be Anderson's breakout year; he broke the Club's record for most tries in a season (16), and made his representative debuts for both City Seconds and NSW before playing in the Grand Final against Eastern Suburbs.

-After returning from a brief stint with Widnes in the 1974-75 off-season, he arrived home to Australia, and was selected in the Kangaroos' World Cup squad.
+After returning from a brief stint with Widnes in the 1974-75 off-season, he was selected in the Australian World Cup squad.

 The dynamic winger played eight games for NSW from 1974 to 1983, eight Tests for Australia from 1975 to 1982, and was a member of the 1978 and 1982 Kangaroo Tours, while also touring New Zealand in 1980.

-From 1977 he held his position in first grade for the following eight seasons, which saw him feature in the 1979 Grand Final and break the Club's 38-year title drought in the emphatic 1980 Grand Final victory.
+From 1977 he held his position in first grade for the following eight seasons, which saw him feature in the 1979 Grand Final before being a member of 'The Entertainers' that ended Club's 38-year title drought in the emphatic 1980 Grand Final victory.

-While injury and illness impacted him in 1981-82, he bounced back to be appointed Captain of the Bulldogs in 1983 - captaining the side on 27 occasions - scoring a record 19 tries and guiding the side to the Preliminary Final.
+While injury and illness impacted his performances in 1981-82, he bounced back to be appointed Captain of the Bulldogs in 1983 - doing so on 27 occasions - scoring a record 19 tries and guiding the side to the Preliminary Final.

 Following his departure from the Club midway through 1984 after 231 matches and a record 94 tries, Anderson began his coaching career in England and returned to Belmore to coach the Under 21s team in 1989.

-In 1990 his first-grade coaching career began, finding equal amounts of success with the clipboard in hand in an eight-year stint that bore two Minor Premierships, two Grand Final appearances and a Premiership in 1995.
+In 1990 his first-grade coaching career at the Club kicked off, finding equal amounts of success with the clipboard in hand in an eight-year stint that bore two Minor Premierships, two Grand Final appearances and a Premiership in 1995.

 His record 182 games as Head Coach of the Bulldogs was broken only by brother-in-law Steven Folkes.

-Anderson would go on to coach Melbourne from 1998, claiming the 1999 Premiership, while coaching 18 Test teams for Australia from 1999-2003.
-He also held Coaching roles with Cronulla, the Sydney Roosters and rugby union in the UK.
+His coaching career continued in Melbourne, which saw him win the 1999 Premiership, before coaching 18 Test teams for Australia from 1999-2003.
+He also held coaching roles with Cronulla, the Sydney Roosters and in UK rugby union.

 A Life Member of the Football Club, Anderson was named on the wing in the Berries to Bulldogs 70-Year Team of Champions in 2004, and was inducted into the Bulldogs Ring of Champions in 2007.

-Still unsatisfied with his contributions at the Club, he served on the Football Club Board in 2018 and 2019.
+He further continued his contributions at the Club, serving on the Football Club Board in 2018 and 2019.

 Ron Bailey (1941-1946)